Skip to main content

 #

 To bind a widget's property to the data model, specify a special JSON object in the data sent from the AI.
-This object can contain either a literalString (for static values) or a path (to bind to a value in the data model).
+This object can contain standard JSON primitives (for static values) or an object with a path property (to bind to a value in the data model).

 For example, to display a user's name in a Text widget, the AI would generate: